|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Ricker Polsdorfer, MD and Michael Jubinville, MPH

-Chlamydia is a sexually transmitted disease (STD) that can result in many types of infections in both women and men.
-It is the most commonly reported infectious disease in the United States even though many cases go unreported because people don't know they have it.
+Chlamydia is a sexually transmitted infection (STI) that can result in many types of infections in both women and men.
+It is the most commonly reported infectious disease in the US, even though many cases go unreported because people do not know they have it.
 Chlamydia can cause serious reproductive complications if left untreated.
 The good news is that chlamydia is detectable, curable, and easy to treat.

 Transmission can also occur from an infected mother to a newborn during childbirth.
 The baby is exposed to the bacteria in the birth canal, which may cause conjunctivitis (an eye infection) or pneumonia (a lung infection).